8 Secrets to Control Cravings and Evening Eating

-Night and evening eating is usually the result of either actual hunger or more likely cravings.
+Cravings for sweet or salty foods and snacks rather than true hunger are the major evening eating problems.
 Nothing can sabotage a weight loss plan like loss of control of food intake during the evening.
-Research has found that hedonic hunger(eating for pleasure) far exceeds energy deficits(lack of food) when it comes to eating between the evening meal and bedtime.
+Research has found that hedonic hunger(eating for pleasure) far exceeds energy deficit(lack of food) eating when it comes to eating between the evening meal and bedtime.
 Cravings, a need for certain pleasure producing foods(usually sweets or salts) is strongly influenced by the availability and palatability of the food in the home.
 If the food is easy to get, cheap and pleasing its the first thing most people focus on.

-2.Eating because it reduces fear, anxiety and depression.–people will often eat without a conscious feeling of hunger.
-They have learned over years and years that the physical act of eating reduces many negative feelings.
+2.Eating because it reduces fear, anxiety and depression-people will often eat without a conscious feeling of hunger.
+They have learned over years that the physical act of eating reduces many negative feelings.

 3. Eating when thirst is the driving feeling or often low blood sugar.